Symmetries for a High Level Neural Decoder on the Toric Code

 which is necessary for classification tasks.
 The parameters $\bm \theta$ of the model are found by considering a training set $T = \{(e,\ell)\}$ of errors with known logical errors, generated according to the depolarizing noise model.
 This training set defines a cross-entropy loss function:

 where $y_{\ell}$ is the component of the output layer corresponding to the logical error $\ell$.
 This loss function can be further modified by adding a \textit{weight decay} term $\lambda \|\bm \theta\|_2$ for some positive $\lambda$.
 This can help against overfitting issues by keeping the network parameters smaller \cite{Goodfellow}.
 The parameters $\bm \theta$ are found by minimizing this loss function with the adaptive moment estimation algorithm \cite{Adam}, which is a variant of stochastic gradient descent.
 Before the first iteration of stochastic gradient descent the parameters are initialized randomly from a normal distribution.
 After the training, the model can be evaluated on test sets that were generated independently from the training set.
+Sometimes, we will also consider the logical error rate of the \acl{hld} on the training set itself.
+We refer to this as the "training error".
 All these methods were implemented with the Shark machine learning library \cite{Shark}.

 The model has a number of hyperparameters that need to be chosen in advance.
 These are: The number $n_{it}$ of iterations of stochastic gradient descent, the learning rate $\eta$ used in stochastic gradient descent, the number $n_h$ of hidden layers, the numbers of units $l_i$ in the $i$'th hidden layer, the strength $\lambda$ of weight decay regularization, and the width of the distribution used for initialization.
 These parameters need to be chosen sensibly according to some heuristic, usually with some trial and error involved.